High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

 Furthermore, we illustrate the asymptotic SKBs per pulse from other QKDs based on telecom single photon emitters \cite{Gao2021,Takemoto2015,Takemoto2010,Intallura2007,Soujaeff2007}.
 Notably, the achieved finite SKBs per pulse over the intercity fibre testbed, denoted by a star, also represents the highest SKR achieved to date in SPS-based QKD under \SI{228}{\MHz} CR.
 In addition, our results approach the current record of finite SKBs per pulse achieved by decoy-state BB84 with weak coherent pulses in laboratory settings \cite{Li2023}.

 The demonstrated QKD performance can be further enhanced through optimisations of source quality, detection systems, and protocols.
-The shaded purple region, delineated by a black dash line, represents an emulation of the achievable asymptotic SKBs per pulse by considering experimentally accessible parameters, such as an improved source efficiency \cite{Tomm2021}, single-photon purity \cite{Schweickert2018}, and system dark counts \cite{Liu2023}.
-Regarding the protocol, optimal pre-attenuation of single-photon counts \cite{Morrison2023} and an asymmetric projection basis choice \cite{Lo2004} for each individual transmission loss result in higher SKR and MTL without compromising security.
-By incorporating these feasible primary parameters, we anticipate achieving a MTL of \SI{54.1}{\dB}, corresponding to a distance of \SI{276.58}{\km} in the asymptotic regime.
+The shaded purple region, delineated by a black dash line, represents an emulation of the achievable finite SKBs per pulse ($n_R^Z=10^8$) by considering experimentally accessible parameters, such as an improved source efficiency \cite{Tomm2021}, single-photon purity \cite{Schweickert2018}, and system dark counts \cite{Liu2023}.
+Regarding the protocol, optimal pre-attenuation of single-photon counts \cite{Morrison2023} and an asymmetric projection basis choice \cite{Lo2004} for each individual transmission loss result in higher SKR and MTL without compromising security. {A complete, real-time QKD system based on SPSs is considered, which incorporates a high-speed modulation of polarisation states encoded via quantum random numbers.
+The secret key is then be extracted after error correction and privacy amplification.
+The additional losses and errors introduced by the additional electro-optical modulator are quantified by using a pre-defined random sequence to encode the polarisation of laser light (see Supplementary Information Sec. \Romannum{8}).} By incorporating these feasible primary parameters (see Supplementary Information Sec. \Romannum{6}.F), we anticipate achieving a MTL of $\sim$\SI{61}{\dB}, corresponding to a distance of \SI{311.86}{\km} in the finite-key regime.
 Furthermore, a SKR approaching \SI{1}{\MHz} under a transmission loss of approximately $\SI{25}{\dB}$ is attainable assuming a CR of \SI{1}{\GHz}, a configuration well-suited for distributed secure storage \cite{Sasaki2017}.
-For a more comprehensive comparison of our findings with other QKD protocols, refer to the Supplementary \cite{supplementary2023_qkd}.
+For a more comprehensive comparison of our findings with other QKD protocols, refer to the Supplementary Information Sec. \Romannum{9}.